aplteam/MarkAPL/LeanPubExtensions.md

 We will discuss them in this order.

-A word of warning: making use of the specialties prevents any HTML document created by MarkAPL of being stand-alone; the icons have to come from somewhere.
+A word of warning: making use of the specialties prevents any HTML document created by MarkAPL from being stand-alone; the icons have to come from somewhere.
 However, by default they are referred to as a URL pointing to a web address (see MarkAPL's `leanpubIconsUrl` parameter), so when you have an Internet connection it will work fine.

 If you like the general idea but not the icons used you can specify a different location and put your favourite icons there.
 Note that you can **not** change the names of the LeanPub extension icons.